alirezaporthos/Url-Shortener-Task/README.md

 - GET /api/urls - List user's URLss
 - PUT /api/urls/{id} - Update URL
 - DELETE /api/urls/{id} - Delete URL
+- GET /{shorturl-key} - Get the original URL(this can be modified to redirect)

 ## Environment Variables (field for ease of use)